jhucsf/spring2022/assign/assign05.md

     functions here as needed, e.g. adding const qualifiers for const correctness, but be careful if you don't completely understand the function you're changing!
 * `guard.h` - RAII style block-scoped lock.
-Creating the object aquires the lock, destroying the object (i.e. when it goes out of scope) releases the lock.
+Creating the object acquires the lock, destroying the object (i.e. when it goes out of scope) releases the lock.
 * `message.h` - class representing the protocol message format.